dana-i2cat/cnsmo/src/main/python/net/i2cat/cnsmoservices/sdnoverlay/README.md

 Requirements:
 * openvswitch-switch
 * unzip
-* Have VPN server running and the VPN clients configured
+* TO HAVE VPN SERVER RUNNING AND THE VPN CLIENTS CONFIGURED

 ### Run the server
 1. Run the VPN server and configure all the VPN clients.